swiftlang/swift-evolution/proposals/NNNN-allow-let-property-wrapper.md

 }
 ```

-Let declared property wrappers will now allow us to write nonisolated property wrappers as the backing property will also be stored `let` property.
+This proposal will allow us to write nonisolated property wrapper, as the backing property will be a stored `let` property:

 ```swift
 @MainActor
 class C {